In this article, we will be covering in detail on how to setup Google Analytics

 Why Should I Use It?

-It is FREE to setup Google Analytics!
+to setup Google Analytics!
 That should be reason enough for any newbie who is looking to gain exposure to web analytics.

 Other than being free, below is a list of other reasons for you to jump onto the analytics bandwagon: